Traneptora/grimoire/style-guidelines.md

 - Italics should use *\*asterisks\**.
 Do not use \_underscores\_ for italics.
 (This makes the markdown more human-readable.)
 - Bold should use **\*\*double asterisks\*\***.
 Do not use \_\_double underscores\_\_ for bold text.
 (This makes the markdown more human-readable.)
 - If an em-dash (---) and an en-dash (--) both make sense in context, use an em-dash.
-- Use smart quotes (i.e. “” or ’) instead of straight quotes (i.e. "" and ') in the main post bodies.
-Don't do this in post headers or footers.
+- Use smart quotes (i.e. “” or ’) instead of straight quotes (i.e. "" and ') in the main post bodies, and also in post headers and footers.
+Omit both in filenames.

 ## Spell References